 This archive will host all extant primary sources related to the Karankawa Indians.

 Karankawas are perhaps the most maligned Indians in Texas.
-By curating this archival space, by explaining the biases and ulterior motives of the individuals who wrote about the Karankawas, this collection serves to counteract demonized images of these Peoples.
+By curating this archival space, by explaining the biases and ulterior motives of the individuals who wrote about the Karankawas, this collection serves to counteract demonized images of these Natives.
 Most importantly, this work of public history gives Karankawa Indians who are reclaiming and reasserting their identity greater access to their heritage.

 Each source is accompanied by a description, a direct link to view the document, a biography of the author, a physical location, and a list of secondary readings.
 If you have sources of your own that you wish to contribute, please get in touch.

 Kept busy by Southern Methodist University’s Ph.D. program, I work on this archive when time allows.
 My pace, at the moment, is about one new entry every other day.
 I have more than six-hundred entries to upload.
-I intend to devote June 2020 to upload roughly two-hundred and fifty entries.

 ~10,000 BCE-6000 BCE: Paleo Indians on the Karankawas’ land.